Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Problem Statement

 \section{Problem Statement}

-This section highlights three core challenges in learning-based query optimization.
-First, we discuss query plan representation, which demands accurately encoding tree-structured plans into vectors while preserving node-level and structural information.
-Second, we present the explainability gap arising from ML versus traditional cost models.
-Finally, we highlight the need for robustness against execution uncertainties and discuss the limitations of current uncertainty quantification practices.
-In the following, we detail each challenge and define the problems to be solved.
+This section outlines the three core challenges in learning-based query optimization.
+First, we discuss the requirement for plan representations that preserve both node-level features and structural dependencies for downstream tasks (Section~\ref{section2_subsection_query_plan_representation}).
+Second, we explore the explainability gap between learning-based and classical cost models, and how explanations can be leveraged to improve plan quality (Section~\ref{section2_subsection_explainability}).
+Finally, we highlight the need to address uncertainty and the limitations of existing approaches for quantifying and leveraging uncertainty in robust plan selection (Section~\ref{section2_subsection_robustness}).